wazuh/wazuh-documentation/source/amazon/use-cases/vpc.rst

     :align: center
     :width: 100%

-On that visualization you can look for peaks in your network, once you found a peak you can filter the alerts generated on that time and check which IPs were comunicating.
+On that visualization you can look for peaks in your network, once you found a peak you can filter the alerts generated on that time and check which IPs were communicating.
 Since IP address is a field used in many AWS alerts, you'll probably found other alerts and find out what happened.